AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

   <tr>
    <td>availableEndpoints</td>
    <td>String&nbsp;</td>
    <td>A list containing the API Endpoints implemented by this service.
-This may be used to ensure that the user interface in <span>Workfront</span> reflect the capabilities offered by the webhook provider.
+This may be used to ensure that the user interface in Workfront reflect the capabilities offered by the webhook provider.
 Each item in the list must include the name of the endpoint (such as “search”).</td>
   </tr>
   <tr>
    <td>customActions&nbsp;</td>
    <td>String</td>
    <td>&nbsp; <p>A list containing the custom operations implemented by this webhook.
 Each list item includes a name and display name.
-The display name will appear in the “Document Actions” dropdown in <span>Workfront</span>.
+The display name will appear in the “Document Actions” dropdown in Workfront.
 Clicking on the item in the dropdown will invoke the action in the webhook by calling the /customAction endpoint.</p></td>
   </tr>
  </tbody>
 </table>